The Ultimate FDA Food Labeling Guide

 Over the years, the FDA has revised its Food Labeling Guide to address questions about what should go into a food label.
 The downloadable guide (more than 100 pages long) contains a list of items that food producers need to consider before printing their custom food labels.

-Principal Display Panel (PDP)
+Front Panel/ Principal Display Panel (PDP)

 The principal display panel is what customers immediately see on their first interaction with your product.
 In some products, the display panel can be seen on more than one side.
 This is called the alternate PDP.
-To ensure that customers are getting the right product, the PDP and alternate PDP should contain the following elements:
+To ensure that customers are getting the right product, the PDP and alternate PDP should have the following elements:

 - Statement of Identity (SOI) - This is the legal or common name of your product (e.g., parmesan cheese) and is different from the brand name.
 If a product is marketed in different forms (e.g., whole, sliced, or grated), the form should be included in the custom labels as in grated parmesan cheese.
 The FDA does not allow labeling food with a new name if it already has an established identity.

 - Net Quantity - Net quantity is the amount of food inside the package.
 It is displayed in both customary and metric units (e.g., Net wt.
 1 lb. or 453 g) except for foods with random weights or packed in retail stores.
-Quantity declaration is found on the lower third of the PDP in the following type heights as determined by the FDA
+Quantity declaration is found on the lower third of the PDP in the following type heights as determined by the FDA:

 |1/16” (1.6 mm)||5 sq. in.
 (32 sq. cm.) or less|